Islamic State and the Spectacle of Terror

-De Lillo was writing at a time when the notion that the world had entered an ‘age of terror’ was already firmly embedded in the political and security discourse of the late twentieth century, and governments, ‘terrorism experts’, security analysts and thinktanks agonized over the supposedly morbidly-reinforcing and symbiotic relationship between ‘international terrorism’ and the mass media.
+De Lillo was writing at a time when the notion that the world had entered an ‘age of terror’ was already firmly embedded in the political and security discourse of the late twentieth century.
+As Bill Gray suggests, it was widely-believed that the impact of terrorism was not merely due to the acts of ‘bomb-makers and gunmen’ per se, but to the way that these acts were amplified and projected through television and the mass media.

 In an era in which the world was increasingly experienced by millions as a televised spectacle, it was argued, such acts were often deliberately calculated to attract television cameras, primetime news and newspaper frontpages, in order to generate disgust, outrage or sympathy, or simply to attract the attention of an otherwise indifferent public.

 Governments and exponents of the burgeoning discipline of ‘terrorism studies’ often agonized over this seemingly mutually-reinforcing and symbiotic relationship between terrorism and the mass media.
-One school of thought argued that terrorism depended on the ‘oxygen of publicity’, and that this lifeline could be cut off by banning media coverage of the organizations and individuals responsible.
-Others argued that news teams and newspaper editors should voluntarily refuse to give frontpage or primetime attention to terrorist events, regardless of their newsworthiness.
+Some argued the ‘oxygen of publicity’ that terrorists enjoyed could be cut off by banning media coverage of terrorist organizations and actions.
+Others suggested that news teams and newspaper editors should voluntarily refuse to give frontpage or primetime attention to terrorist events, regardless of their newsworthiness.

 Both arguments were based on the same essential fallacy: that terrorists were like toddlers and if they were ignored they would go away and stop doing it.

 Yet as everyone knows, they have received a great deal of attention.
-And even though I haven’t seen the full videos, the images of the three shaven-headed men in orange jumpsuits are now firmly embedded in my ‘consciousness’, just as they are on everybody else’s.
+And even though I haven’t seen the full videos, the images of men in orange jumpsuits and their black-clad executioners are now firmly embedded in my ‘consciousness’, as Bill Gray would put it, just as they are on everybody else’s.

 This is of course the whole point.
-These videos are propaganda and theatrical spectacle and they have messages they want to convey.
-Like the filmed executions carried out by some Iraqi insurgent groups in the past they are intended to shock, horrify and disgust a mostly Western audience and demonstrate the might and implacable ruthlessness of ‘Jihadi John’ and his cohorts.
+These videos are both propaganda and theatrical spectacle.
+Like the filmed executions carried out by Iraqi insurgent groups they are intended to shock, horrify and disgust a mostly western audience, and also to demonstrate to their own imagined constituencies the power and reach of ‘Jihadi John’ and his cohorts.

-Like de Lillo’s gunmen and bomb-makers, they are intended to ‘shape the inner life of the culture,’ and they have succeeded.
-Because largely on the basis of these three videos, the United States government has managed to convince the American public to support what is in effect the third Iraq war, and also to support air strikes in Syria – both of which most Americans were opposed to until only a few weeks ago.
+These ‘messages’ have also been used by their enemies.
+Largely on the basis of these three videos, the United States government has managed to convince the American public to support what is in effect the third Iraq war, and also to support air strikes in Syria – both of which most Americans were opposed to until only a few weeks ago.

 These videos have also been instrumental in the decision by Congress to approve Obama’s demented proposal to boost ‘moderate rebels’ in Syria by arming and training the Free Syrian Army – the same organization that sold two of the murdered hostages to Islamic State last year.

-To do this both governments have deliberately and shamelessly magnified the threat that IS poses, with barely a trace of nuance or analysis, and presented the snuff videos as prima facie evidence of a psychopathic ‘death cult’ that can only be eliminated by Western and particularly American ‘leadership’, regardless of the catastrophic record of such ‘leadership’ in the region.
+To do this both governments have magnified the threat that IS poses, and presented the snuff videos as prima facie evidence of a psychopathic ‘death cult’ that can only be eliminated by military operations and American ‘leadership’.

-It is possible that IS deliberately intended to provoke such a reaction with these videos, in the hope of drawin the US into another war that it believes will act as a radicalizing cause celebre for its ‘caliphate.’
+It’s possible that IS deliberately intended to provoke such a reaction with these videos, in the hope of drawing the US into another war that it believes will act as a radicalizing cause celebre for its ‘caliphate.’

-But whether it intended this or not, these videos have achieved this result.
-In doing so they have demonstrated once again, that beneath the veneer of humanitarianism, the Imperium and its allies are no less sociopathic than the enemies they propose to ‘hunt down’ and eliminate, and that ‘terrorist propaganda’ can help the state as much as the terrorist.
+But whether intended or not, these videos have achieved this result, and demonstrated once again, that ‘terrorist propaganda’ can help the state as much as its helps the terrorists.